Megamanjoker/js-rule-management/README.md

 ## When will the rule management system throw an error
 as of right now the only error that will be throw is if one of the rules fails.

+## What if I hand the rule management an object that is not a rule object
+the rule management system will treat that object as in input into a function that looks like this ()=>{}